imlakshay08/imlakshay08/README.md

 <p>

 👋 Hey there!
-I'm a Full-Stack Developer passionate about crafting meaningful, scalable software solutions using Ruby on Rails and modern web technologies.
+I'm a Software Developer passionate about crafting meaningful, scalable software solutions using Ruby on Rails and modern web technologies.

 💻 Focused on mastering full-stack development and building robust, real-world applications that solve actual problems.